William-Verstraeten/adalunatics/index.markdown

 When studying the 10 most impactful events we notice that these belong to the 2 main waves of accusations, indicating that these waves of accusations are indeed related to an incease in quotes related to sexual harassment.
 (Dear reader, you can check who was convicted at which moment directly on the timeline!)

-Upon further investigation we notice that the first wave in October 2017 corresponds to the moment in which the #metoo went viral for the first time.
+Upon further investigation we notice that the first wave in October 2017 corresponds to the moment in which the #MeToo went viral for the first time.
-Interstingly the second wave is not only linked to events directly linked to metoo but happened at the same time as the birth of many other social movements inspired by metoo: #SilenceIsNotSpiritual, MeTooK12 and the discussion of the ME TOO bill in U.S. Congress.
+Interstingly the second wave is not only linked to events directly linked to MeToo but happened at the same time as the birth of many other social movements inspired by MeToo: #SilenceIsNotSpiritual, MeTooK12 and the discussion of the ME TOO bill in U.S. Congress.

 {% include plots/cropped_traumatic_final.html %}